fglaria/finalFrequency/README.md

 - **.B1**: Bitmaps pointing with 1 where a partitions begins.
 - **.B2**: Sequence of bytes representing bitmaps showing on wich cliques a node could be.
 - **.Y**: Sequence of bytes present on each partition.

 Each of these have their own binary file.

 There are some additional files for testing.
 Shouldn't be deleted.

 ### compress.sh
-This script receives as first argument a route to directory where the output of *frequency* are, including their base common name.
+This script receives with *-i* option a route to directory where the output of *frequency* are, including their base common name.

 As an option, it can be called with *-c* to compile it's corresponding *.cpp* file.
 **If it hasn't been called before, you should include this option.**